SYNQ-Technologies/public-docs/docs/call-for-help/call-buttons.md

       :::note
       To avoid abuse, call buttons will only process one request every 120 seconds.
 Keep this in mind as you test.
 You may have to wait a moment before pressing the button again.
       :::
-   7. If a button does not raise a notification, try moving the button to a location nearer to the base and testing again.
+   7. If a button does not raise a notification, try moving the button to a location nearer to the hub and testing again.
 5. Update each button in MyStore to set the desired notification channels.
 6. Test buttons again to ensure messages are delivered to the desired channels.